How to book a course?

 • Scaffold user: must have received training in the use of the scaffold, review of the user manual

-• Scaffolding installer up to 5 m: must have documented 7.5 hours of theoretical + 7.5 hours of practical training
+• Scaffolding fitter up to 5 m: must have documented 7.5 hours of theoretical + 7.5 hours of practical training

 • Scaffolding fitter up to 9 m: must have documented 15 hours of theoretical + 15 hours of practical training